Chain Reaction (Diana Ross song): Steps version

-British pop group Steps covered "Chain Reaction" and released it as a single on September 24, 2001.
-The song reached number two on the UK Singles Chart, behind Kylie Minogue's "Can't Get You Out of My Head".
+British pop group Steps covered "Chain Reaction" on their first compilation album, Gold: Greatest Hits (2001).
+The song was released as a single on September 24, 2001 by Jive and Ebul.
+It was produced by Graham Stack and Mark Taylor, reaching number two on the UK Singles Chart and number 12 on the Eurochart Hot 100.

 Music video

-The first scene is two paramedics lifting a patient from the ambulance onto the ground on a stretcher.
+The first scene in the music video for "Chain Reaction" is two paramedics lifting a patient from the ambulance onto the ground on a stretcher.
 H is the patient and Lee is one of the paramedics.
 Then, Lee pushes H into the hospital.
 The next scene is a receptionist and this turns out to be Claire.
 She sings her verse.
 Then, the camera goes over to a nurse who is Faye.
 She sings her verse.
 Then, the camera follows Faye over to Lee and H. We now know that Faye loves Lee so she touches his hand.
 Then Faye calls Claire over and they start making their way over to the operating theatre.
 Lee then calls a doctor over which turns out to be Lisa.
 We now also know that Lisa loves H.

 The next scene is H singing his verse while the others are acting their parts.
 Then, Lisa sings her verse and then Faye holds the operating camera and the light shines into the camera.

-The entire video up to this point was recorded in a single continuous long take.

-At this point Steps are seen in a change of clothes which are brown and white.
+At this point, Steps are seen in a change of clothes which are brown and white.
 We also see them dancing.
 They have close up shots and are each seen with a particular piece of furniture.
 Claire appears with a corner sofa.
 Faye appears on a furry staircase.
 Lee appears with a set of five dining chairs.
 Lisa appears with three tall pillar lamps, while H appears with a high back armchair.
 The video ends with Steps close together singing the last line of the song.
 The video was filmed at Greenwich Hospital and a studio in London.